angular-translate/grunt-po2json-angular-translate/README.md

 * Replace placeholders from %d to {{ d }}.
 With option to set custom placeholders in the options
 * Posibility to escape special characters
 * Option to generate the result either as a json file, as it is done currently, or directly in angular format

+###  Changelog

+*v 0.0.3 *
+* Added support for creation of a single .json file with strings beloging to several po files
+* Added option " cleanPrevStrings: true ", it will clean all the previous generated files before creating the new ones.
+Defaults false.